 The six underlying operating company subsidiaries were valued separately by the taxpayers' expert.
-Three of the subsidiaries (involved in heavy equipment dealer operations) were valued on a net asset value method, which was common for that industry.
+Three of the subsidiaries (the Caterpillar dealership and two smaller subsidiaries also involved in heavy equipment dealer operations) were valued on a net asset value method, which Ms. Rayner had viewed as common for that industry.
 One other subsidiary was valued using the income approach, and two other subsidiaries were valued using a combination of the income approach and market approach.
 The value of the subsidiary that owned the real estate was determined by a third-party appraiser.
 The administrative subsidiary (which provided administrative services to all of the businesses) was ignored for valuation purposes (agreed to by both the taxpayers' and IRS's experts).
 Those values were combined and the value of WEC's debt and preferred stock were subtracted to determine that WEC's common equity was worth \$363.7 million on a controlling basis before discounts.
 The appraiser then applied lack of control and lack of marketability discounts in valuing the 27% of common stock of WEC that was owned by the FLP.